-Hanging Lake is one of Glenwood Springs’ most popular geologic wonders, with people coming for miles to view its pristine, turquoise waters and sparkling waterfalls.
-Located in Glenwood Canyon, it’s a steep mile hike up variable terrain, but the views at the top are well worth the effort.
+Hanging Lake is one of Glenwood Springs’ most popular geologic wonders.
+Visitors travel from all over the world and view its pristine, turquoise waters and sparkling waterfalls.
+The hike is a steep, 1-mile with variable terrain but the views at the top are well worth the effort.

-Beginning May 1st, a reservation will be needed to access Hanging Lake.
+A reservation is required to access Hanging Lake.

-In order to preserve and protect this natural beauty, the trail will support 615 people a day by way of Hanging Lake Express’ shuttle system, or by a biking/hiking reservation to the trailhead.
-The Hanging Lake shuttle and reservation system will provide efficient visitor transportation while protecting a National Natural Landmark!
+The trail is limited to 615 people a day.
+Hikers access the trail by way of the Hanging Lake Express’ shuttle system or by a biking/hiking reservation to the trailhead.
+The Hanging Lake shuttle and reservation system provides efficient visitor transportation and protect a National Natural Landmark!

 Have more questions?
-See below for more FAQ’s.
+See below for additional FAQ’s.

 Hanging Lake FAQ’s:

-Answer: A reservation for the shuttle costs $12 per person.
-The experience includes: an online reservation system for convenient trip planning, reduced visitors on the trail for enhanced hiker experience, a dedicated welcome center for parking and shuttle pick-up in Glenwood Springs, on-site maintenance, ranger presence, visitor information services and interpretation on the trail and at the Hanging Lake Welcome Center.
+Answer: Shuttle reservations cost $12 per person.
+There’s an online reservation system for convenient trip planning.
+The reservation system reduces visitors on the trail for enhanced hiker experience.
+There’s a dedicated welcome center for parking and shuttle pick-up in Glenwood Springs.
+There’s on-site maintenance, ranger presence, visitor information services and interpretation on the trail and at the Hanging Lake Welcome Center.

 Question: Where do I go to make a reservation to visit Hanging Lake?